 It’s worth considering where you park your prized Nespresso as it can affect the longevity of the machine in the long run.

-- Keep Dry – water always finds its way in, so make sure not to leave your machine in a wet area, or on a wet counter-top.
-The ingress of water can cause components to rust or corrode internally, and can cause the electronics to fail too.
+- Keep Dry – water always finds its way in, so make sure not to leave your machine in a wet area, or on a wet countertop.
+The ingress of water can cause components to rust or corrode internally and can cause the electronics to fail too.

 - Sea breeze – Salt air from being near the sea is super corrosive and will to the same damage in months as you would see in years of regular use.
 If your home is near the sea, consider keeping your Nespresso machine in a cupboard or drawer.

-Tip 4: Third Party Capsules
+Tip 4: Watch Out For Third-Party Capsules

 Not all third party coffee pods are created equal, and the size can vary a lot between manufacturers.

-Using a pod that is too big or too small can not only damage the capsule holder mechanism, but can also lead to leaks and pressure imbalances.
+Using a pod that is too big or too small can not only damage the capsule holder mechanism but can also lead to leaks and pressure imbalances.

 If it doesn’t fit, it doesn’t fit.
 Many people have broken their machines these days by using the wrong sized pods.

-I carry out this routine every morning once I’m finished making coffee for the day, so my machine is set ready to go the next morning.
+I carry out this routine every morning once I’m finished making coffee for the day, so my machine is set and ready to go the next morning.
 Making it a habit at a certain time works best and you have more chance of remembering.

 - Purge the machine with fresh water to flush out any coffee residue.